BlinkDL/RWKV-LM/README.md

 kv / k is the memory mechanism.
 The token with high k can be remembered for a long duration, if W is close to 1 in the channel.

 RWKV v2 is parallelizable because the time-decay of each channel is data-independent (and trainable).
 For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV v2 you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.

-It's also using my SmallInitEmb trick https://github.com/BlinkDL/SmallInitEmb (applicable to all transformers), and a custom CUDA kernel https://github.com/BlinkDL/RWKV-CUDA .

 I find it might be nice to make the model stay on a mid-lr for a long period, because in theory that's where most learning shall happen.
 For example: constant 6e-4 for 10% of steps, 6e-4 to 1e-4 in 15% of steps, stays at 1e-4 for 25% of steps (actually I monitor the loss and decay the lr when it plateaus), then 1e-4 to 1e-5 in 50% of steps.